October 9, 2022

 #22.
 The attribution model can be changed

-In Universal Analytics, almost all reports were using the last non-direct click attribution model and you could not change it.
-But in Google Analytics 4, you can change and it will apply to most of the reports.
+In Universal Analytics, almost all reports used the last non-direct click attribution model, and you could not change it.
+But in Google Analytics 4, you can change it, and it will apply to most of the reports.

 And the cool part is that this change will apply to both historic and future data in GA4.
 It doesn’t change the data itself.
 It just changes how the data is calculated/attributed.